 - Preheat the oven to 2oo° C (400° F) and lightly grease a baking sheet.

-- Make the yoghurt sauce first by pounding, in a pestle and mortar, around 2 tsp of lemon juice with about 1 clove worth of garlic into a paste (if the taste of raw garlic is too much for you, feel free to fry it a little first).
+- Make the yoghurt sauce first by pounding, in a pestle and mortar, around 2 teaspoon of lemon juice with about 1 clove worth of garlic into a paste (if the taste of raw garlic is too much for you, feel free to fry it a little first).
 Add the yoghurt, plus salt to taste, and stir to combine well.
 Set aside.

 - Steam the spinach by placing it in a large stockpot with a tablespoon of water.
 Cover and cook over medium heat until the leaves are wilted.
 Stir it every minute or so to expose all leaves to the water.
 Drain and press out as much of the excess water as possible.
 Place in a large bowl.

-- Fry the onion over medium heat for two or 3 minutes in the ½ tbsp olive oil, until soft.
+- Fry the onion over medium heat for two or 3 minutes in the ½ tablespoon olive oil, until soft.
 Add the rest of the garlic and cook a further 30 seconds to 1 minute until fragrant but not burnt.
 Remove from the heat and place the onion mix in the bowl with the spinach.

-- Add around ½ tbsp of freshly squeezed lemon juice and ¼ a teaspoon or so of zest.
+- Add around ½ tablespoon of freshly squeezed lemon juice and ¼ a teaspoon or so of zest.
 Also toss in the vegan cheese, pomegranate molasses, nutmeg, paprika, allspice, salt, and corn flour.
 Mix well.

 - Melt the vegan butter and have ready.
 Place 4 sheets of filo pastry on your counter surface and cut across the middle of the shortest length, leaving you with 8 even sized sheets of pastry.
 Place one stack on top of the other to begin the process of rolling the cigar pastries.